mbalug7/picolora/README.md

 # PICOLORA

-This project will be used for implementation of Lora Library EBYTE E22 Module.
+This project will be used for implementation of Lora EBYTE E22 library.
 Currently, the project contains build script that uses docker to build any Raspberry PI PICO project -> you don't need to set up RPi PICO build env on your linux machine, just use `build.sh` to build the project in docker.
 A big thanks to [xingrz](https://github.com/xingrz) for the docker image.

 ## How to use this?